dmind-gmbh/extension-cookieman/Documentation/Configuration/How-To/Index.rst

 Configuration of the cookie used by the extension itself
 --------------------------------------------------------

-There are a few typoscript options to configure the cookie which is required by the exension.
+There are a few TypoScript constants to configure the cookie which is required by the exension (see :ref:`typoscript-constants`).

 .. code-block:: typoscript